 China vies to run U.N. patent office in bid for fifth leadership

-A Chinese lawyer is one of two Asian favorites to head the world patent office, a post that would give Beijing its fifth U.N. leadership role and, according to its critics, an unprecedented level of influence over new technologies.
+A Singaporean candidate is ahead of a Chinese lawyer in a race to head the world patent office as Beijing seeks its fifth U.N. leadership role in a move critics say would give it an unprecedented level of influence over new technologies.
 Voting opened on Wednesday at the 193-member Geneva-based World Intellectual Property Organization (WIPO), which shapes global rules for intellectual property and oversees a patent system in which China and its firms, like telecoms giant Huawei Technologies, have a growing stake.

 The Coordinating Committee, a group of 83 countries chaired by France, met behind closed doors to choose a nominee.
-Whoever is chosen needs to be confirmed at a general assembly in May.
-China's Wang Binding, a career diplomat and a senior manager at the agency, and Singapore's Daren Tang are among the favorites of six candidates, diplomats and former employees say, in what one of them described as a "polarised election".
+After the first round of voting, Singapore's Daren Tang was leading with 37 votes versus 19 for China's Wang Binding, a senior manager at the agency, two sources said.
+Ghana was third with 16.

 Under the leadership of outgoing Australian Director-General Francis Gurry, WIPO has overseen an explosion in patent filings and has begun preliminary talks on whether artificial intelligence or machines, can be inventors.
 The U.N. agency, unlike many others which are underfunded, expects revenues of 880 million Swiss francs ($921 million) in 2020-2021, mostly due to patent filing fees, it says on its website.